 - Mercedes-Benz GLE-Class

 - Mercedes-Benz Sprinter

 Our firm recommends that American owners be proactive in protecting their legal rights due to the ongoing lawsuits and governmental investigation regarding Mercedes-Benz emissions.
 A class action settlement that is eventually announced and finally approved, intended to be a compromise between Class Counsel and the manufacturer can, unfortunately, fail to meet the needs and expectations of vehicle owners.
 Instead of undoing the harm caused and leaving owners with little benefit, these class action settlements can sometimes be more helpful in limiting the manufacturer’s potential liability (while failing to properly compensate owners).
 Our law firm represents owners of a variety of different vehicles who opted out of their own class action settlements due to concerns about the compensation that was offered.
-Our firm is taking similar action in preparing Super Duty owners facing their own emissions scandal – and for owners of these Mercedes-Benz vehicles in America who want to review their legal options outside of the class action settlement.
+Our firm is taking similar action for owners of these Mercedes-Benz vehicles in America who want to review their legal options outside of the class action settlement.

 Important Notice: The preceding information represents the opinions of Stern Law, PLLC, that should be thoughtfully considered by you and lawyers with whom you should consult.
 Despite our opinions and views expressed above, and because every case is different, nothing here can or should be understood to represent a guarantee of success or that every owner will always do better by opting out and suing Mercedes directly.
 Questions concerning the terms of the Mercedes BlueTEC class action settlement should be directed to the class settlement’s administrators, whose website (including documents) can be accessed by clicking here or by calling 877-313-0170.
 This article should not be considered a solicitation for legal services by Stern Law, PLLC, to anyone currently represented by legal counsel.